-These publications give a comprehensive overview of the problem of corporate personhood.
-A few have condensations attached for your convenience.
+These publications provide a comprehensive overview of the problem of corporate personhood.
+A few have condensations attached for convenience.

 Clements, Jeffrey D. (2014).
 Corporations are Not People: Reclaiming Democracy from Big Money and Global Corporations.
 San Francisco: Berrett-Koehler.

 Hacker, J. S., & Pierson, P. (2010).
 Winner-take-all politics: How Washington made the rich richer–and turned its back on the middle class.
 New York:Simon & Schuster.
 Read a condensation of this book by James Allison.